Netflix/dispatch/docs/configuration/plugins/configuring-slack.md

 # Configuring Slack

+{% hint style="info" %}
-By default, Dispatch ships with support for Slack.
+Dispatch ships with support for Slack.
 Below, is how to configure the Slack plugin to work with `Dispatch`.

-{% hint style="info" %}
+This plugin is required for core functionality.

-The `Slack` plugin relies on the [Events API](https://api.slack.com/events-api) to receive events for the event types the app is subscribed to. `Dispatch` receives these events at the `/api/v1/events/slack/event` API endpoint.
+The plugin relies on the [Events API](https://api.slack.com/events-api) to receive events for the event types the app is subscribed to. `Dispatch` receives these events at the `/api/v1/events/slack/event` API endpoint.
 Slack will also send Web requests to the `/api/v1/events/slack/command` and `/api/v1/events/slack/action` API endpoints for slash \(`/`\) commands and interactive components like dialogs and modals.
 These endpoints must be publicly available in order for the `Dispatch` Slack app to work correctly.
 {% endhint %}

 ## Slack Configuration